Sugiuma/Air-Quality/Predictive_analysis.md

 | 301 - 400 | Very Poor         | HEPA + Activated Carbon + UV + Pre-filter                |
 | 401+      | Severe            | HEPA + Activated Carbon + UV + Pre-filter + Ozone Filter |

-The recommendation box is visually styled and updated in real-time to reflect projected air quality.

----

-## 7. Optional Model Evaluation (Commented)

-* The code includes a section for **cross-validation and performance metrics** (MAE, MSE, RMSE) using Prophet's built-in tools, which can be activated to assess forecast accuracy.

----

-## 8. Summary and Impact

-* The system provides a **data-driven, adaptable approach** to predicting purifier demand by linking it with environmental factors.
-* User-adjustable parameters allow stakeholders to simulate different scenarios, such as stricter AQI thresholds or seasonal effects.
-* Dynamic filter recommendations help marketing and product teams tailor offerings based on anticipated pollution levels.
-* This approach can be extended to new cities or integrated into inventory management for proactive supply chain planning.

----

-If you want, I can help you prepare a **presentation deck or executive summary** next!